leangjia/blender_docs/manual/physics/fluid/type/domain/gas/noise.rst

    :Panel:     :menuselection:`Physics --> Smoke --> High Resolution`

 Adding noise to the gas simulation creates a finer detailed looking simulation while using a relatively low *Resolution Divisions*.
-This allows animators to set up a low resolution simulation quickly and later add details without changing the overall fluid motion.
+This allows animators to quickly set up a low resolution simulation and later add details without changing the overall fluid motion.

 .. note::

-   Fluid noise is an implementation of `Turbulence for Fluid Simulation
+   Fluid noise is an implementation of
+   `Turbulence for Fluid Simulation
    <https://web.archive.org/web/20140911163550/https://graphics.ethz.ch/research/physics_animation_fabrication/simulation/turb.php>`__.

 Upres Factor
    Factor by which to enhance the resolution of the noise.
 Strength
-   Strength of noise.
+   Strength of the noise.

    .. figure:: /images/physics_smoke_types_domain_high-resolution-strength.jpg
       :width: 400px